illourr/learn-vue/src/intro-to-vue/readme.md

 - `:style` can be used to bind to dynamic styles.
 Use an object for easily defining multiple css properties.
 - `:class` binding can dynamically add classes using conditionals
 - `computed` key can be used to combine or mutate data before displaying it.
+- Use `Vue.component` to create a reusable component which can accept props.
+- Component's `data` key needs to be an object which returns data.